 An individual engaged in personal development strives for physical well-being and emotional maturity.
+DCC graduates will demonstrate the ability to:

-- 5.1 develop and/or refine personal wellness goals; and - 5.2 develop and/or enhance the knowledge, skills, and understanding to make informed academic, social, personal, career, and interpersonal decisions.
+- · develop and/or refine personal wellness goals; and - develop and/or enhance the knowledge, skills, and understanding to make informed academic, social, personal, career, and interpersonal decisions.